Capitals have everyone back but can’t put skid to rest in loss to Penguins

 Because he was away from the ice for so long after testing positive for the virus, the team wanted Samsonov to play in the AHL before returning.
 There is no timeline for the young Russian netminder, who was in the net Sunday against Lehigh Valley and allowed five goals on 29 shots in a 5-4 overtime loss.

 Other players who returned included Justin Schultz, who missed four games after he took a puck to the face Jan.
 28 against the New York Islanders.
 T.J.
 Oshie was also back in the lineup after he missed a game with an upper-body injury.
-Jakub Vrana, who was briefly on the covid-19 protocol list, also returned after missing one game.
+Vrana, who was briefly on the covid-19 protocol list, also returned after missing one game.

+Vrana confirmed after the game that he was put on the list after he “didn’t feel right.”
+He reported that to the team and decided he didn’t want to risk his symptoms developing into something more.

+“I [could have] potentially been positive and get somebody else sick, and then the whole team miss games,” Vrana said.
+“I just wasn’t feeling right.
+I think that was the right thing to do, and now I am back on track.”

 Washington avoided another major injury Sunday after Crosby appeared to have an ugly collision with Nic Dowd near the boards.
 Crosby kicked out Dowd’s left leg, and the Capitals’ fourth-line center was slow to get up and limped down the tunnel to the locker room.
 While the injury looked significant, Dowd returned to the ice about two minutes later.